JamesHealey94/LogMerger/README.md

 - Could use streams to write out files as they're being read, but would need extra logic to ensure chronological order was preserved
 - DateTime format could be a param
 - More testing around datetimes
+- Could only ignore the bad lines rather than the whole file